-In camp all packgoats shall be in direct sight or tethered in some fashion (picketing, high lining, etc.).
+All packgoats shall be in direct sight or tethered in some fashion (picketing, high lining, etc.) while in camp and shall never be left unattended.

 All packgoats shall be tethered at night within 30 feet of humans and bells will be attached to their collars.